(Disclosure: Some of the links below may be affiliate links)

 Retiring early is not easy

 So, why is it not easy?
 It requires dedication.
 It will require you to keep your expenses in check.
-And it will mean you will need to save significantly more money than the average household.
+And it will mean you must save significantly more money than the average household.
 For some people, this is easier than for others, but this does not come naturally for most people.

-You can estimate how long it will take you to retire early by using your savings rate.
+You can estimate how long it will take to retire early Using your savings rate.
 Your savings rate will define how many years you will need for a given withdrawal rate.

 Most Swiss households barely save 10% of their income.
 And in fact, when your factor vacations into the mix, most households save less than that.
-With a 10% savings rate, retiring will take you more than 50 years.
+With a 10% savings rate, retiring will take more than 50 years.
 It means you can forget about retiring early.
-And even with a 20% savings rate, you will still wait 36 years before you can retire.
+And even with a 20% savings rate, you will still wait 36 years before retiring.
 If you start in your 20s, this could still qualify for early retirement.

 But in general, if you want to achieve early retirement, you will need at least a 30% savings rate.
 If you want to retire in the next 20% years, you will need to save 50% of your income.